-The upcoming improvements to the parking lot are part of an ongoing phased plan to expand the popular Coquitlam trail’s capacity.
+The improvements to the parking lot completed in summer 2021 are part of an ongoing phased plan to expand the popular Coquitlam trail’s capacity.

 The Lansdowne Drive gravel access road and parking lot will be paved and expanded to 60 parking stalls, reducing on-street parking demand.

 A digital sign will provide real-time available stall counts to help reduce idling and in-and-out traffic.